 Throughout her life Phyl, as she was known to her many friends, was inspired and encouraged by her husband Alan Frank.
 Alan was her most trusted mentor and critic, and both he and Phyl were at the centre of London’s post-war musical life, forming deep friendships with many prominent contemporary musicians.
 Phyl also collaborated with several outstanding artists of the time such as poet Charles Causley, author Michael Morpurgo, performers Cleo Laine and John Dankworth, cellist William Pleeth and saxophonist John Harle.

-This site is the result of a happy confluence of the interests, talents and enthusiasm of several people: Phyl’s principal publisher, the Oxford University Press, who have supported us wholeheartedly in this project; Jane Ballantyne, who is writing her MA dissertation on Phyl’s techniques of composition, and who has generously shared her research and insights with us; and Phyl’s grandson, Miles McDowell, who, having obtained his degree, had the time and expertise to create this site.
+This site is the result of a happy confluence of the interests, talents and enthusiasm of several people: Phyl’s principal publisher, the Oxford University Press, who have supported us wholeheartedly in this project; Jane Ballantyne, who is writing her MA dissertation on Phyl’s techniques of composition, and who has generously shared her research and insights with us.

 We had many recordings in the family collection that we have had digitised in order to include excerpts on this website; a few are commercially available.
 Most of Phyllis Tate’s music is still in print and published by the Oxford University Press.
 For anyone wishing to hear complete performances or study manuscript scores, both the British Library and the British Music Collection at Heritage Quay have a substantial collection.